See also

 1.0

-(meaning that 100% of the edges of the constraint need to be covered by some solution path).
+) of the constraint need to be covered by some solution path).
 See subpath constraints documentation -

 , optionalCoverage length of the subpath constraints.
 Default is